 Migraine is the 3rd most prevalent illness in the world.1 Nearly 45 million Americans suffer from migraines—the debilitating headaches lasting for hours or even days and are oftentimes accompanied by nausea and sensory changes.
 Women suffer from migraine three times as often as men and more than 90% of sufferers are unable to work or function normally during their migraine.
 In fact, most sufferers experience attacks once or twice a month, and those with chronic migraine experience at least 15 migraine days per month.2

 Due to the intense nature of these events, migraine sufferers have a compromised quality of life.
-Long Island Plastic Surgical Group surgeons are expertly trained in migraine surgery and have been successful in permanently relieving migraine symptoms with innovative and safe techniques.
+The doctors at New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group are expertly trained in migraine surgery and have been successful in permanently relieving migraine symptoms with innovative and safe techniques.
 These techniques release pathological constrictions around the nerves that trigger painful migraine headaches.
 In some cases, patients may experience a near-immediate relief of symptoms following surgery.

 Gain Confidence Against Chronic Migraines

 New York Plastic Surgical Group surgeons are expertly trained in migraine surgery and have been successful in permanently relieving migraine symptoms with innovative, safe surgical techniques.
 To learn more and request a consultation, please fill out a migraine questionnaire via the link below.